-Perhaps the most important financial statement that an accounting system produces is the income statement.
-The income statement is also known as a profit and loss statement.
-An income statement summarizes a firm's revenues and expenses for a particular period of time.
+Perhaps the most important financial statement that an accounting system produces is the income statement, also known as a profit and loss statement.
+An income statement summarizes a firm's revenue and expenses for a particular period.
 Revenue represents amounts that a business earns by providing goods and services to its customers.
 Expenses represent amounts that a firm spends providing those goods and services.
 If a business can provide goods or services to customers for revenue that exceeds its expenses, the firm earns a profit.
 If expenses exceed revenue, obviously, the firm suffers a loss.